-Check out our SLS 3D Printer Guide to the best industrial and desktop SLS 3D printers.
+Check out our buyer's guide for the best industrial and desktop SLS 3D printers.
 Includes SLS 3D printing services, technology overview, applications, materials, and more.

 Back in the 1980s, at the University of Texas in Austin, Dr. Carl Deckard and Dr. Joe Beaman developed and patented a manufacturing process called selective laser sintering (SLS).
 This was one of the first 3D printing technologies ever created, and over 30 years later, the technique is still being refined and advanced in a number of ways.